Frequently Asked Questions

 What is the minimum and maximum size of classes?

 Minimum class size is five participants.
+Two scholarships tickets count as one regular ticket in this case.
 Maximum class size depends on the type of course.
 Most classes are capped at ten participants but there is the possibility of adding additional instructors, which would allow for more participants.

 Are these events handicap-accessible?